mhBahrami/CarND-Behavioral-Cloning-P3/README.md

 My first step was to use a convolution neural network model similar to the NVIDIA.
 In order to gauge how well the model was working, I split the generated data set for images and steering angle data into a training (80%) and validation set (20%).

 I used all data including center, left,  right, and flipped version of each to train the model.
-Training went well and model had a low MSE with a good convergence: `loss: 0.0147 - val_loss: 0.0135` (figure below).
+Training went well and model had a low MSE with a good convergence: `loss: 0.0320 - val_loss: 0.0254`.

 The final step was to run the simulator to see how well the car was driving around track one.
-But when I ran the simulator with `nvidia_model.h5`, the car stuck on the bridge (below images).
+But when I ran the simulator with `nvidia_model.h5`, the car stuck on the bridge (*below images*).

 | First Try Running the Simulator | Second Try Running the Simulator |
 | ------------------------------- | -------------------------------- |